GundogCodes/NovaKey/README.md

 ### 🐛 Reporting Issues
 When reporting issues, please include:
 - macOS version
-- HyperKey version (from App Store)
+- NovaKey version (from App Store)
 - Steps to reproduce the issue
 - Screenshots if applicable

 ## 🔄 Updates

-HyperKey is actively maintained with regular updates including:
+NovaKey is actively maintained with regular updates including:
 - New features based on user feedback
 - Performance improvements
 - macOS compatibility updates